- FoodSearcher Tool

 Summer squash varieties are small, fast growing and usually consumed while the fruit is immature, before the seeds and rinds begin to harden.
 The three primary types of summer squash grown in the United States are zucchini, yellow and scallop.

+Both summer and winter squash have edible skin, seeds and blossoms, as well as the flesh inside.
+Additionally squash vines, zucchini in particular, can be cut up and used as a noodle substitute.
 Squash is used primarily for the fresh market.
-Per capita consumption of squash has grown in recent years and was 4.4 pounds in 2009.
+Per capita consumption of squash has grown in recent years and was 5.1 pounds in 2016.

 Vegetables Annual Summary, National Agricultural Statistics Service (NASS), USDA.